PasionMovil/veridis/site/wp-content/plugins/awesome-weather/readme.txt

 = 1.0.1 =
 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.5.6.1 =
+* Fix trailing slash issue with one of the preset background image checks

+= 1.5.6 =
+* Two new filters available to remove to the Google font Open Sans. (`awesome_weather_use_google_font` AND `awesome_weather_google_font_queue_name`)
+* Added new missing background preset `atmosphere.jpg`

+= 1.5.5 =
+* New constant for the AppID: AWESOME_WEATHER_APPID.
+Set in `wp-config.php` for multisite installations
+* Shortcode attribute for locale: `locale="fr"`
+* Shortcode attribute for the units display symbol: `units_display_symbol="&deg;F"`

+= 1.5.4 =
+* Preset background images added for the 'Use Different Background Images Based on Weather' option
+* Color picker to choose a font color for the whole widget
+* CSS whitespace: no-wrap on the little degree symbols
+* Fixed wind speed to mph for 'Imperial' and m/s for Celsius as per the OpenWeatherMap weather data section
+* Updated .pot file

+= 1.5.3.1 =
+* Added an error message in the admin widget page to let users know they need an APPID

+= 1.5.3 =
+* Added spot for API key in 'Settings' -> 'Awesome Weather'
+* Added new setting to decide how to show error messages.

 = 1.5.2 =
 * Updated WP_Widget construct to prevent future breaking.